blacksmithgu/obsidian-dataview/README.md

 #### Installing to Other Vaults

-If you want to dogfood dataview in your real vault, you can build and install manually:
+If you want to dogfood dataview in your real vault, you can build and install manually.
+Dataview is predominantly a read-only store, so this should be safe, but watch out if you are adjusting functionality that performs file edits!

 ```console
 foo@bar:~/obsidian-dataview$ npm run build